nandani-simform/LMS_Python_Training/README.md

 -> 2√x find square root of x

--> n! calculate factorial of n
+-> n! calculate the factorial of n

--> () parenthesis indicates that expression within that to be solved first
+-> () parenthesis indicates that expression within that is to be solved first

 -> x^2 calculate square of x

--> 1/x calculate multiplicative inverse
+-> 1/x calculate the multiplicative inverse

 -> |x| returns absolute value [positive value]